-- Be specific and focused.

-- Be an expert in your field.

-- Have personal work that is thorough, precise and based upon accurate facts.
+- Be specific and focused but not hurried. - Be an expert or highly knowledgeable in your field. - Have work that is thorough, precise and based upon accurate facts.

 The Analyzer Style tends to respond to . . .

 - Punctuality, accuracy and quality. - Detailed and precise explanations of questions. - A written analysis with documented evidence supported by principles and logic.